Songmu/p5-SWF-Changer/README.md

 ## DOCUMENTATION

-SWF::Builder documentation is available as in POD.
+SWF::Changer documentation is available as in POD.
 So you can do:

-    % perldoc SWF::Builder
+    % perldoc SWF::Changer

 to read the documentation online with your favorite pager.